Towards Human-AI Complementarity with Prediction Sets: Conformal Prediction under different values

 \section{Conformal Prediction under different $\alpha$ values}

-In this section, we estimate the average accuracy achieved by a (simulated) expert using the prediction sets constructed with conformal prediction (\textsc{Naive} and \textsc{Aps}) on the ImageNet16H dataset under different $\alpha$ values.
-Figure~\ref{fig:performance-cp-different-alphas} summarizes the results.
+In this section, we estimate the average accuracy achieved by a (simulated) expert using the prediction sets constructed with conformal prediction (\textsc{Naive}, \textsc{Aps}, \textsc{Raps} and \textsc{Saps}) on the ImageNet16H dataset under different $\alpha$ values.
+Figure \ref{fig:performance-cp-different-alphas} summarizes the results.